Seshcommander/TszLi_T1A3/README.md

 2. Not providing units correctly (BTC/USDT for volume checker)
 3. Not providing values correctly (Profit Calculator)

+Error messages will output if the user provides invalid inputs.
+Please enter inputs carefully

 To minimise any errors that may occur, please enter in the format provided.

 Below are the testing feature IDS: